 I could go on about energy vortexes observed by science.

-The Pharaohs indeed constructed many of their pyramids and temples to make use of such phenomenon.
+The Pharaohs constructed many of their pyramids and temples to access such phenomenon.

-But for me, Egypt is a living, breathing, evolving entity just as much as a person.
-But more like a universal focal point, you might say.
+But for me, Egypt is a living, breathing, evolving entity just as much as a person - like a universal focal point.

-Plainly, it feels otherworldly.
-There's no explaining it in a logical fashion, and I'm okay with that.
+It feels otherworldly.
+There's no explaining it logically, and I'm okay with that.

 I recognized myself in Egypt long before I set foot here.